 It usually affects middle-age f...

 The dermolipoma is one of the fat-containing epibulbar mass lesions of lateral canthal area beneath the temporal or superotemporal bulbar conjunctivae.
+This should be differentiated from subconjunctival fat prolapse as they have different radiological features and treatment stratagies 4.

 Descending necrotizing mediastinitis is a severe form of mediastinitis and refers to an acute, polymicrobial infection of the mediastinum that usually spreads downwards from oropharyngeal, cervical, and odontogenic infection.